rosehershenov-bot/Professional-Development/Cellfieexercise-README.md

 This means that B is a subclass of C. Indentations and spaces are important.
 There are four spaces before “SubclassOf:”
 Click “Generate Axioms”
 Protege/Cellfie should generate 8 axioms.
-Your log should look like this:
-Date: The date
-# Cell range: (Terms!B2:B5) Comment: ""
-# Class: @C*
-#     SubClassOf: @B*
-Class: A human individual.  # Generated from value "A human individual." located at cell 'Terms'!C2 using reference @C*.
-   	SubClassOf: Person
-Class: A role borne by a person while enrolled in an educational program.  # Generated from value "A role borne by a person while enrolled in an educational program." located at cell 'Terms'!C3 using reference @C*.
-   	SubClassOf: Student role
-Class: A role borne by a person who teaches students.  # Generated from value "A role borne by a person who teaches students." located at cell 'Terms'!C4 using reference @C*.
-  	 SubClassOf: Teacher role
-Class: An organized set of educational activities and requirements.  # Generated from value "An organized set of educational activities and requirements." located at cell 'Terms'!C5 using reference @C*.
-   	SubClassOf: Educational program
-# Cell range: (Terms!A4:A4) Comment: ""
-# Class: @B*
-#     SubClassOf: @C*
-Class: Teacher role  # Generated from value "Teacher role" located at cell 'Terms'!B4 using reference @B*.
-   	SubClassOf: A role borne by a person who teaches students.